 The doctoral program (PhD) at Chicago Harris prepares qualified students interested in research-oriented careers involving the substantive and institutional aspects of public policy.
 The program emphasizes the acquisition of skills needed to design and conduct policy-relevant research, and allows students to develop individualized and innovative courses of study in which they work closely with faculty members of the School and the University.

-Scott Ashworth, associate professor (email@example.com)
+Scott Ashworth, Professor (email@example.com)

 PhD Program Specialist

 Ph.D. students should expect to complete their program of study after a minimum of four to five years in residence.
 Ph.D. students must complete a minimum of 27 courses, including demonstrated mastery of the School's core subjects, unless they enter the program with a master's degree in the same or a related field, in which case the number of required courses may be reduced by up to 9 courses.
 Following completion of their coursework and examinations, Ph.D. students will be able to take advantage of opportunities to obtain financial support for their doctoral research from internal and external sources and to participate in research projects in the School and the University.
 Students receiving internal financial support will also serve as course assistants beyond their first year of study.

 Beyond the successful completion of required course work, Ph.D. students must fulfill the following requirements:

 Ph.D. students are required to pass four qualifying examinations offered by Chicago Harris: methods (statistics and econometrics), microeconomic theory, political economy, and a field exam in a substantive field of public policy studies chosen by the student and the student's advisor.
 These examinations will ordinarily be taken following two years of coursework.
 In exceptional cases, a student may propose an alternative to either the methods or the theory examination.